 Unless the classroom is on fire, or someone is dying, it is not appropriate to yell at your students.
 Find other ways to get their attention, or discipline them for their behaviour.
-It is much more effective to speak to a disruptive student personally, than centring them out in front of the whole class.
+It is much more effective to speak to a disruptive student personally, than centering them out in front of the whole class.
 I find that using a consistent attention cue works.
-I use a count down, but my students also know I use a silent countdown with my hands.
-This is particularly effective if you happen to loose your voice.
+I use a countdown, but my students also know I use a silent countdown with my hands.
+This is particularly effective if you happen to lose your voice.
 Wait teachers never get sick right?

 3. Sick Days

 New teachers either ineffectively over-plan or under-plan as they do not have enough experience to know how long activities generally take.
 Us veteran teachers have an uncanny ability to judge time without looking at a clock.
 I recently did this at a family get together and really freaked people out at how I could reliably estimate the amount of time that had passed.
 Not to worry, you too will soon gain this uncanny ability to tell time.
 New teachers should over plan their days to ensure that class time is used to its maximum capacity.
-Over planning does not mean staying up until 2:00 am trying to find more information.
-It means ensure you have a back up plan – technology will always fail, inevitably while you are being evaluated – and have a few review type activities (making study notes, centres, extra practise sheets, quiz games) that can be pulled out to use up time.
+Overplanning does not mean staying up until 2:00 am trying to find more information.
+It means ensuring you have a backup plan – technology will always fail, inevitably while you are being evaluated – and have a few review type activities (making study notes, centers, extra practice sheets, quiz games) that can be pulled out to use up time.

 5. Not Getting To Know Your Students

 The curriculum is important, but your students will learn more effectively if they feel that you know them and care about their interests, passions, and hobbies.
 I start and end each class by greeting each class at the door with a good morning, happy [insert holiday, special day, made up day here], have a great night.
 As students are getting their books, papers, pencils, entrance pass/bell work organized, I walk around the classroom and make a point to speak to different students about something I noticed, or what to find out about them.